gallenc/solent2Public/maven-setup/README.md

 The class PC's should have Netbeans 8.2 already installed.

-The class PC's have JDK 8 instaled but do not have the java JDK class path correctly set up so you cannot call javac from the command line.
+The class PC's have JDK 8 installed but do not have the java JDK class path correctly set up so you cannot call javac from the command line.
 Unfortunately by default the class PC's also do not have apache maven installed.

 We need access to the JDK and maven for this class, so I have provided a script to help.
 This script will download a copy of maven to the maven directory and include it with the java JDK on your class path.